-Have you ever wondered what all those light green bumpy growths are that show up on your star magnolia tree (Magnolia stellata) in late summer?
-They might look like mere bumps -- weird growths that may cause a novice to think that the tree has a problem -- but they're not.
+Beginning gardeners have often wondered what all of those light green, bumpy growths are that show up on a star magnolia tree (Magnolia stellata) in late summer.
+They might look like mere bumps (weird growths that may cause a novice to worry that the tree has a problem), but they are not.

 Those bumps are actually star magnolia seed pods.
 As long as the star magnolia seeds remain inside, the pod appears to be little more than a curious, amorphous mass.
 But in late summer (September in a USDA plant hardiness zone-5 landscape), the orange seeds begin to burst out, helping us to identify the bump as a seed pod.
 Wild birds eat the seeds, which are loaded with nutritious fat.

 Of course, other types of magnolia trees also have seed pods, and they can look quite different from those on a star magnolia tree.